So you need a homeschool classroom and you really don’t have room for it, huh? That means you might need some homeschool room ideas for small spaces?

 OK, I get it.

-Not all of us have huge walk-in closet space to dedicate to a classroom.
+Not all of us have huge walk-in closet space to make a dedicated classroom.

 (I was super impressed and I know you will be, too!)